13 Signs You Might Have An Addictive Personality

 Effectiveness of online therapy

 Online therapy can be effective in treating a wide range of mental health conditions, including various types of addiction.
-A systematic review of multiple studies stated that “Internet-based therapies for addictions are effective in achieving positive behavioral changes”.
+A systematic review of multiple studies stated that “Internet-based therapies for addictions are effective in achieving positive behavioral changes.”

 Takeaway

 Some people may have genetic and personality factors that can make them more likely than others to develop addictions.
 However, many people learn how to control these impulses and even use them to contribute to constructive and healthy behavior.
 For example, if someone recognizes that they may have addictive personality traits, they may choose to completely avoid potentially addictive activities and forgo substance use, even in moderation, which can be wonderful for a person’s health.
 Someone who notices they have an addictive personality might also choose to put their traits like obsessiveness or sensation-seeking toward habits like working out consistently, maintaining a demanding work schedule, reading, or cooking and eating nutritious food.
-For guidance in overcoming addiction or using addictive personality traits to achieve your goals, you might consider working with a therapist online or in person.
+For guidance in overcoming addiction, managing addiction risk, or using addictive personality traits to achieve your goals, you might consider working with a therapist online or in person.

 Work through personality disorder symptoms